Modnica12/ServerOfAccurateTime/README.md

 run server in terminal with **command:** sudo python3 almost_accurate.py

-then open second terminal and start udp request with **command:** sudo nc -u localhost 123
+then open second terminal and establish the connection with **command:** sudo nc -u localhost 123

-when you press enter, you will get time with bias
+after that you can send requests and get time with bias

 ### info: